-Erika Rier is a fine artist and illustrator working mostly in inks and paints on paper in a style she calls folk surrealism.
-She has spent her life immersing herself in art and textiles.
-She spent many years oil painting and designing clothes, she shifted her focus to works on paper.
-Writing was her first love and she still secretly writes science fiction but never poetry anymore.
+Erika Rier is a self-taught artist working mostly in inks and paints on paper in a style she calls folk surrealism.
+After many years of oil painting and designing clothes, she shifted her focus to works on paper.
+Writing was her first love and she still secretly writes fiction but never poetry anymore.
 Having lived in Maine, Vermont, Connecticut, NYC, and Arizona, and Washington state; Erika now resides in Portland, OR.
 She also has one of each of the following: a husband, a daughter, and a cat.

-Using ink, watercolor, gouache, and paper I create work in a style I call folk surrealism.
-I’m focused on developing a visual language which I have been building over the past decade, filled with pattern, color, and line.
+Using ink, watercolor, gouache, and graphite on paper I create work in a style I call folk surrealism.
+I’m focused on developing a visual narrative which I have been building over the past decade built with pattern, color, and line.
 I create pieces that draw viewers in with their bright colors and delicate line work but as the viewer delves deeper into the piece they find themselves immersed in a complex narrative.
 The narrative thread in my work is constantly evolving, each drawing is almost the next page in a wordless book.
 My work draws heavily upon folk tales and mythology as a means to examine themes of the modern world.
 I seek to twist narratives to make old themes feel new and of-the-moment.